Azure-Samples/sample-mdw-serverless/README.md

 #### Azure Function - Pipeline 'bron2silver - Azure Function'

-If you need to apply business logic to your data before storing it to the silver container, we encorage you to leverage an azure function.
+If you need to apply business logic to your data before storing it to the silver container, we encourage you to leverage an azure function.
 The sample code, executed by the Azure Function, includes an example of how to move files to different target directories based on the Date value inside the files.
 This can be useful for organizing your data and making it easier to access later.

 Read more on this function [here](./functions/getting_started.md).